A measure of success in the first world is different than in the developing world. And I’m certain our developed world scale is wrong.

 To me, that’s a better measure of success than income and possessions.
 I must be Belizean!
 In Belize, I saw how much family meant to them.
 I saw their faith, their gratitude and their happiness in the moment.
 That’s a good way to live, I believe.

 How do we get there?
 Well, one thing I’ve done is cut back on my consumption of media – newspapers, magazines, TV, and radio.
 If you listen to the media too much, you’ll maintain a distorted view of the truth and of what is truly important in life.
 Next, I recommend that you try gratitude because there are plenty of things for which to be grateful.
 Cicero said that gratitude was not only the greatest of all virtues, but the parent of all the others.
 Start expressing gratitude for what you have rather than pining for what you don’t and you’ll see a dramatic change in your life and level of happiness.
+If you need some help with gratitude and happiness, pick up my book, Get Glad.

 What’s your measure of success?